 JDB ATM Fees Laos – Fees of 3%, but 24-hour availability.

 There is an exception and specifically sneaky was the JDB bank ATM in Laos which took a fee (of 40,000 kip on a 2,000,000 kip withdrawal in 2015 but didn’t say it was taking one!).
 We tried this several times, but always after the fact, the amount was added on.
-Note one of our readers advises that in 2020, JDB were charging 3% on a 2 million kip withdrawal, but allowing mulitple withdrawals per day.
+Note one of our readers advises that in August 2022, JDB were charging 3% on a 2.5 million kip withdrawal, but allowing multiple withdrawals per day.

-Laos Cost Saving Tip #4 – JDB Laos for ATM withdrawals – may not inform you of the fee, but is 3% on 2 million, is more generally available than others – thanks to Andy for the update!
+Laos Cost Saving Tip #4 – JDB Laos for ATM withdrawals – may not inform you of the fee, but is 3% on 2.5 million, is more generally available than others – thanks to Bruno for the update!